 Our business and affairs are organized under the direction of our board of directors, which currently consists of three members.
-Our board of directors approved an increase in the number of authorized directors to seven members effective as of November 1, 2019.
-Rajesh Vashist, our Chief Executive Officer, serves as Chairman of our board of directors.
-MegaChips is expected to hold approximately 69.9% of our outstanding common stock immediately upon completion of this offering.
-For so long as MegaChips continues to hold at least 50% of our outstanding common stock, it is expected to hold at least one of the seven seats on our board of directors.
+We currently anticipate that our board of directors will consist of seven members prior to the completion of this offering.
+MegaChips is expected to hold approximately % of our outstanding common stock immediately upon completion of this offering.
+For so long as MegaChips continues to hold at least 50% of our outstanding common stock, it is expected to hold at least two of the seven seats on our board of directors.
 Although we do not have any agreement with MegaChips that provides MegaChips the right to such board seats, we expect that for as long as it holds 50% or more of our outstanding common stock, it will have the ability to elect all of the members of our board of directors.
 The primary responsibilities of our board of directors are to provide oversight, strategic guidance, counseling, and direction to our management.
 Our board of directors meets on a regular basis and additionally as required.

-Our board of directors has determined that five of the seven directors on our board of directors qualify as independent directors, as defined under the Nasdaq listing rules.
+Our board of directors has determined that of our seven directors are independent directors, as defined under the listing standards of the